WannabeSmith/autocomplete-haskell/README.md

 # autocomplete-haskell

-Haskell implementation of autocomplete with functions for working with the [trie](https://en.wikipedia.org/wiki/Trie#:~:text=In%20computer%20science%2C%20a%20trie,key%2C%20but%20by%20individual%20characters.) data structure.
-This repository also contains a [C interface](c_library) to the underlying Haskell implementation.
+This repository contains a Haskell implementation of autocomplete with functions for working with the [trie](https://en.wikipedia.org/wiki/Trie) data structure, as well as a [C interface](c_library) to the underlying Haskell implementation.

 `autocomplete-haskell` was developed as my final project for [36-750: Statistical Computing](https://36-750.github.io/) at Carnegie Mellon University.

-Some key files and directories:
+Some important files and folders:
 - [src/Tries.hs](src/Tries.hs): The primary tries and autocomplete implementations.
 - [test/Spec.hs](test/Spec.hs): Unit tests.
 - [benchmark/Bench.hs](benchmark/Bench.hs): Benchmarks.